What is this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine with food.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?

-What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
+Visit your doctor or health care professional for regular checks on your progress.
 Learn how to check your blood sugar.
 Tell your doctor or health care professional if your blood sugar is high, you might need to change the dose of your medicine.
 If you are sick or exercising more than usual, you might need to change the dose of your medicine.
 Do not skip meals.
 Ask your doctor or health care professional if you should avoid alcohol.
 If you have symptoms of low blood sugar, eat or drink something containing sugar at once and contact your doctor or health care professional.
 Make sure family members know that you can choke if you eat or drink when you develop serious symptoms of low blood sugar, like seizures or unconsciousness.
 They must get medical help at once.